 According to Section 1 of Chapter VII of the MDR and IVDR, any medical device manufacturer must establish a post-market surveillance system tailored to their device’s risk classification, as part of their quality management system.
 The post-market surveillance system should actively and systematically gather and analyze relevant data on the medical device's quality, performance, and safety throughout its lifetime.

 This is done through a post-market surveillance report for manufacturers of lower-risk devices (Class I medical devices and Class A and B IVDs).
-In contrast, higher-risk devices (Class IIa, Class IIb, Class III medical devices, and Class B and C IVDs) require a periodic safety update report (PSUR).
+In contrast, higher-risk devices (Class IIa, Class IIb, Class III medical devices, and Class C and Class D IVDs) require a Periodic safety update report (PSUR).

 Periodic safety update report (PSUR): The basics

-The periodic safety update report is described in Article 86 of the MDR and Article 81 of the IVDR.
-Further guidance can be found in the document by the Medical Device Coordination Group Document MDCG 2022-21: Guidance on periodic safety update report (PSUR) according to regulation (EU) 2017/745 (MDR), issued in December 2022.
+The PSUR is described in Article 86 of the MDR and Article 81 of the IVDR.
+Further guidance can be found in the document by the Medical Device Coordination Group Document MDCG 2022-21: Guidance on periodic safety update report (PSUR) according to regulation (EU) 2017/745 (MDR), issued in December 2022 and still the current reference.

 The periodic safety update report should include the following:

-The periodic safety update report is based on the post-market surveillance plan described in Article 84 of the MDR and Article 79 of the IVDR.
+The PSUR is based on the post-market surveillance plan described in Article 84 of the MDR and Article 79 of the IVDR.

 Why is the periodic safety update report so important?